Songhees Walkway

 Green Shores for Shoreline Development Demonstration Site

-The Songhees Walkway demonstration site is located in Victoria, on the southeastern Vancouver Island in British Columbia.
+The demonstration site is located on southeastern Vancouver Island (latitude: 48.427702; longitude: 123.383662) on the north shore of Victoria’s Middle Harbour, approximately 1.5 kilometres west of the city’s core, adjacent to the residential neighbourhood of Victoria West.
 It is within the traditional territory of the lək̓ʷəŋən (Lekwungen) People, known today as the Songhees Nation and Esquimalt Nation.
+The area to be restored is just off the Songhees Walkway to the southeast of Lime Bay.

-First site visit to Songhees Walkway Pocket Beach Green Shores for Shoreline Development Demonstration site in 2021.
-Photo by Peninsula Streams Society.
+Songhees Walkway Pocket Beach site map, produced by Peninsula Streams Society.

 Using a Green Shores® nature-based approach, restoration of this pocket beach will include planting with native vegetation, removal of non-native armoured rock and application of beach nourishment to reclaim the ecological and cultural values of the site.
 This approach will stabilize the backshore against erosion, prevent coastal squeeze, ensure restoration of vital nutrient and sedimentary processes which support all five important salmon species found in this area: chinook, coho, sockeye, chum and pink.